jeremytammik/tbc/a/1913_au_fuzz.md

 The same issue came up again right away in the discussion on [element geometry not returning expected face count](https://forums.autodesk.com/t5/revit-api-forum/element-geometry-not-returning-expected-face-count/m-p/10473778).

-Rudi @Revitalizer Honke veerry succinctly explained is, saying
+As Rudi @Revitalizer Honke very succinctly puts it:

 > when comparing double values, it is necessary to add some tolerance.